How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Quarterly (happens once per quarter or less)

-For each task, estimate the time it takes.
-Be honest.
-“Reviewing client deliverables” might feel like 10 minutes, but actually takes 30 once you factor in reading, thinking, and providing feedback.
+For each task, estimate the time it truly takes.
+Be honest: “reviewing client deliverables” might feel like 10 minutes, but once you include reading, thinking, and giving feedback, it usually takes closer to 30 minutes.

-What you’re building: A complete picture of your workload — every task, how often it happens, and how long it takes.
+What you’re building is a complete picture of your workload — every task, how often it happens, and how long it takes.
 This becomes the input for every other day in the protocol.

-The critical rule: Don’t filter.
-Don’t skip tasks that feel insignificant.
-Small tasks add up.
-A founder who tracked everything discovered that 18 hours weekly disappeared into tasks he’d never formally listed — quick approvals, short emails, one-off decisions that each took 2 minutes but collectively consumed half his week.
+The critical rule is simple: don’t filter.
+Don’t skip tasks that feel insignificant, because small tasks add up.
+One founder who tracked everything discovered that 18 hours each week disappeared into tasks he had never formally listed — quick approvals, short emails, and one‑off decisions that each took 2 minutes but collectively consumed half his week.

 Day 2: Delegation Readiness Assessment (2 hours)

 Now you score everything from Day 1.
-Two dimensions.
-One number each.
-The combination tells you exactly what to delegate first and what to keep.
+You use two dimensions, give each task one number for each, and the combination tells you exactly what to delegate first and what to keep.

 The two dimensions: